LucaCallus/Diamonds_Statistical_Analysis/README.md

-# Diamond Prices Statistical Analysis 💎📊
+# Diamonds Statistical Analysis 💎📊

 This project is based on the '_diamonds_' dataset with **50,000+ diamonds** and investigates the relationship between a diamond's **physical attributes** and its **market price**.